Bank of America Community Economic Development Initiative GrantsOrganizations We Help Fund Legal Aid Directories Donate Now What We Do

 Bank of America Community Economic Development Initiative Grants

-In the Summer of 2014, Bank of America (BOA) and the Department of Justice (DOJ) came to a $16.65 billion settlement agreement whereby BOA agreed to resolve federal and state claims against Bank of America and its former and current subsidiaries, including Countrywide Financial Corporation and Merrill Lynch.
+In the Summer of 2014, Bank of America (BOA) and the Department of Justice (DOJ) came to a $16.65 billion settlement agreement whereby BOA agreed to resolve federal and state claims against BOA and its former and current subsidiaries, including Countrywide Financial Corporation and Merrill Lynch.
 As part of the settlement, BOA agreed to make donations to state-based Interest on Lawyers’ Trust Account (IOLTA) organizations that provide funds to legal aid organizations.

 - The Foundation distributed $1.395M in BOA funds in January 2016 that have been utilized to provide foreclosure prevention legal assistance and community redevelopment assistance.
 The Foundation distributed an additional $1M in March 2017 that is being utilized to provide community redevelopment assistance.